UEFA Euro 2008: Discipline

-At UEFA Euro 2008, players may be suspended from playing in subsequent matches upon the collection of a certain number of yellow or red cards.
-If a player is shown a red card – whether as a result of two bookable offences or a straight red – that player is suspended from playing in his team's next match.
-If his team is eliminated from the competition before the end of his suspension, the games carry over to the 2010 FIFA World Cup qualification matches.
-A player is also suspended for one match for picking up two yellow cards in separate matches.
-However, any yellow cards accumulated are annulled once a team is eliminated from the tournament or reaches the semi-finals.
+At UEFA Euro 2008, players were suspended from playing in subsequent matches upon the collection of a certain number of yellow or red cards.
+If a player was shown a red card – whether as a result of two bookable offences or a straight red – that player got suspended from playing in his team's next match.
+If his team was eliminated from the competition before the end of his suspension, the games carried over to the 2010 FIFA World Cup qualification matches.
+A player was also suspended for one match for picking up two yellow cards in separate matches.
+However, any yellow cards accumulated were annulled once a team got eliminated from the tournament or reached the semi-finals.

-In extreme cases of ill-discipline, UEFA may choose to have a disciplinary panel examine the incident in order to determine whether or not further suspension is required.
+In extreme cases of ill-discipline, UEFA could choose to have a disciplinary panel examine the incident in order to determine whether or not further suspension is required.
 One case of this at Euro 2008 was the suspension of Turkey goalkeeper Volkan Demirel for two matches for pushing Czech striker Jan Koller.

 The following players were suspended for one or more games as a result of red cards or yellow card accumulation:

 Marketing

 Television coverage failure

 Three times in the second half of the semi-final between Germany and Turkey, nearly the entire global television coverage of the game was interrupted.
 A thunderstorm over Vienna caused technical difficulties in the International Broadcast Centre (IBC), which relayed the television feed from the match in Basel, Switzerland, resulting in one or more goals being missed by various audiences.
-Various national broadcasters took emergency contingency measures such as reverting to radio broadcasting (for example, the BBC used coverage from Radio 5 Live, Ireland circumvented the problem by having RTÉ Two's studio presenter Bill O'Herlihy and panellists Eamon Dunphy, Johnny Giles and Liam Brady provide emergency discussion on what had happened in the match, and Øyvind Alsaker, commentator from Norwegian TV2 picked up his mobile and filmed it over a 3G connection).
+Various national broadcasters took emergency contingency measures such as reverting to radio broadcasting (for example, the BBC used coverage from BBC Radio 5 Live, Ireland circumvented the problem by having RTÉ Two's studio presenter Bill O'Herlihy and panellists Eamon Dunphy, Johnny Giles and Liam Brady provide emergency discussion on what had happened in the match, and Øyvind Alsaker, commentator from Norwegian TV2 picked up his mobile and filmed it over a 3G connection).
 Only the Swiss public broadcaster SRG maintained full coverage since it used a direct signal other than the IBC's.